Dem I. Dobrescu: Citizen Committees

-Dobrescu's leftist convictions eventually brought him into conflict with the PNŢ: he left in December 1935 to establish his own political movement, which took the name of the popular institution he had helped create — the Citizen Committees.
+Dobrescu's leftist convictions eventually brought him into conflict with the PNȚ: he left in December 1935 to establish his own political movement, which took the name of the popular institution he had helped create — the Citizen Committees.
 It remained a minor anti-fascist party, and disappeared in 1938, when King Carol II replaced all political forces with his National Renaissance Front.

 Legacy

 His modernization of Bucharest received much praise.
 Novelist Liviu Rebreanu called him "the best mayor that the capital ever had", while N. D. Cocea said that "in 4 years, he did what other didn't do in 40 [years]".
 Nicolae Iorga said that "wherever you look in Bucharest: widened streets, open squares, open perspectives, creative westernisation, the name of Dimitrie Dobrescu comes to your lips".